JVKran/Forced-BME280/README.md

 ## Advantages of this library
 - Ultra low power.
 In sleep mode the BME280 only uses 0.25uA!
-- Ultra small footprint; this library was made with eficiency and memory usage in mind.
+- Ultra small footprint; this library was made with efficiency and memory usage in mind.
 - Easy to use interface and functions.
 Despite the small size of this library, functions are still very intuitive.

 ## Example
-There has been given an example that can be obtained from GitHub or from within the Arduino IDE in Examples->Forced-BME280->Test.
+There has been given an example that can be obtained from below or from within the Arduino IDE in Examples->Forced-BME280->Test.
 ```c++
 #include <forcedClimate.hpp>